k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

   - Ensure you have a CNI for the cluster's network policy (see [here](https://docs.tigera.io/calico/3.25/getting-started/kubernetes/helm#install-calico) the installation instruction for Calico CNI.
 K2cloud deployments use basic network policy and accordingly most of the CNI’s fit).

-- Prepare a domain name that will be used for this cluster and can be resolved by DNS.
-The domain should point to the load balancer that point to the Nginx ingress controller with domain wildcard.
+- Prepare a domain name that will be used for this cluster and that can be resolved by DNS.
+The domain should point to the load balancer that points to the Nginx ingress controller with domain wildcard.

   Provide it k2view team.